tridactyl/tridactyl/design.md

 ## Architecture

 ex-commands as functions (typed and with helper functions in some other scope):

-    open(url)
+    * open(url)
-    scroll(x=+10)
+    * scroll(x=+10)
-    mark(<elem>)
+    * mark(<elem>)
-    map(actions, keys)
+    * map(actions, keys)
-    ...
+    * ...

 helper functions for actions:

-    scroll-x, scroll-y
+    * scroll-x, scroll-y
-    jumplist.get/getrelative/store
+    * jumplist.get/getrelative/store
-    undo-tab-deletion
+    * undo-tab-deletion

 Count and range:

     * given as arguments?
     * just repeat the call 'count' times?

 for default actions, a mapping from key to helper function.

 Generated parsers (command and normal mode):

-    command mode pretty conventional.
+    * command mode pretty conventional.
 Include type checking.
-	For auto-complete to work, need to be able to parse partial results sensibly. actions will be a slightly weirder grammar:
+	* For auto-complete to work, need to be able to parse partial results sensibly.
+    * actions will be a slightly weirder grammar:
-	More permissive
+	* More permissive
-	Time sensitive
+	* Time sensitive

-	In vim, actions compose as you write them (d takes a motion as an argument, for example), I can't think of any examples of this in vimperator: actions sometimes take a count or argument, but that argument is never an action.
+	* In vim, actions compose as you write them (d takes a motion as an argument, for example), I can't think of any examples of this in vimperator: actions sometimes take a count or argument, but that argument is never an action.

-	If actions did compose, we would have to give them types, as vim does for motions, and the parsing would be less trivial.
+	* If actions did compose, we would have to give them types, as vim does for motions, and the parsing would be less trivial.

 Autocomplete functions for commands:

     * Split from implementation of command.
     * Could perhaps be automatic from command's parameter types?

 Some actions have their own interactive mini-mode:

-    hints
+    * hints
-    searching
+    * searching

-They will have to be handled differently to simpler actions (they also don't sensibly take e.g. counts.